MRK WP - The WordPress Professionals

 And this is how you successfully remove ‘archives’ from HTML titles in WordPress and Yoast SEO.

-Note: Whenever you make changes to your website, you usually have to wait for Google crawlers to discover these changes.
-Google will then make changes to the search index and update all the site titles thereafter.
+Whenever you make changes to your website, you usually have to wait for Google crawlers to discover these changes.
+Google will then make changes to the search index and update all the site titles after that.

 Removing ‘Archive’ from HTML titles in WordPress and Yoast SEO is a simple change you can make today.
-I hope this post has helped you understand how to remove the word ‘archives’ in WordPress.
+I hope this post has helped you understand how to remove ‘archives’ in WordPress.
 And also to understand what archive pages are.
 Did you find this tip helpful?
-Follow us on social media or subscribe to our blog so we can keep you up-to-date with more tips like this one.
+Follow us on social media or subscribe to our blog to keep you up-to-date with more tips like this one.